 What it means to be an “associated country”

 Currently, there are 16 countries (in Europe and outside of Europe), which are “associated countries” to the Horizon 2020 programme, including Iceland, Norway, Switzerland, and Israel.
-The association agreements with these countries essentially mean they can participate in Horizon 2020 under the same conditions as legal entities from the Member States, and it is expected to remain like that in Horizon Europe as well.
-In other words, not much will change with regards to the ways UK researchers can opt to secure funding through EU funding schemes.
+The association agreements with these countries resemble the “member state” status in the program and essentially mean they can participate in Horizon 2020 under the same conditions as legal entities from the Member States.
+This mechanism is expected to remain as such in Horizon Europe as well.
+In other words, if an “associated agreement” is reached between the UK and the EC, not much will change with regard to the ways UK researchers can opt to secure funding through EU funding schemes.

 Learn from the experience of applicants from an Associated Country

 The Enspire Science team, being located in Tel-Aviv, Israel, has vast experience in applying and consulting EU funding projects since FP4 (1996).
-Though our work spans to all EU countries, a part of the work our team has done to date was with Israeli applicants under the status of Israel as an “Associated country”.
+Though our work spans to all EU countries, a part of the work our team has done to date was with applicants coming from associated countries, such as Israel, Switzerland and Norway.

 We can report that working under these terms has no actual effect to any of these applications.
-Israeli applicants have participated in any of the Horizon 2020 grants (except for Euratom), including ERC, with no problems or issues stemming from the “Associated country” status.
+Taking the example of Israel – Israeli applicants have participated in any of the Horizon 2020 grants, including ERC, with no problems or issues stemming from the “Associated country” status.
 Israeli entities served as regular partners in Horizon 2020 consortia, as well as Coordinators in such projects, and PIs in ERC projects, like other participants from member states.
 Bottom line: we can report that the practical work of “Associated Country” entities in Horizon 2020 is no different than compared to any member state.

 To conclude, there is still a lot to be uncovered about the definite effect of Brexit beyond Horizon 2020.
-Though a change is certainly in the Horizon, it seems we can at least be hopeful that the UK will continue to be involved in European research moving forward, this time as an “Associated Country”.
+Though a change is certainly in the Horizon, it seems we can at least be hopeful that the UK will continue to be involved in European research moving forward, this time as an “Associated Country” or as “third country”.